hypertidy/vapour/cran-comments.md

 Hello,

-(second try, first failed pre-checks)

-Submission  of vapour 0.3.0:
+Submission  of vapour 0.4.0:

-* deprecated configure R CMD config CPP removed
-* use of PROJ 6 deprecated API enable
-* size of installed directories is expected for GDAL
+* fixed lack of support for static-linking on MacOS
-* removed problematic string conversion

 Thank you